Bookmark Manager

 • Build a simple service to power the References on articles

-• The service makes a request to the link and returns the following:
+• The service makes a request to each link and returns the following:

 • Title